-With the current COVID Pandemic we are planning the tour with safety of our passengers in mind and will work with our partners to ensure that all health guidelines are adhered to.
-We are also looking at supplying masks and sanitizer for all of our clients.
 With the 2021 World Juniors in Edmonton being held in a bubble due to the pandemic the schedule for future World Juniors has changed.
 Edmonton/Red Deer have been awarded the 2022 World Juniors that were originally scheduled for Gothenburg, Sweden.
-That World Juniors has been shifted to 2024 but the 2023 WJ will remain in Novosibirsk, Russia and we will have a Canada Fans World Junior Tour to the event in Novosibirsk.
+The Sweden World Juniors has been shifted to 2024 but the 2023 WJ will remain in Novosibirsk, Russia and we will have a Canada Fans World Junior Tour to the event in Novosibirsk.

 WE ARE WORLD JUNIORS TOUR EXPERTS and will endeavour to make the tournament in Novosibirsk an exciting and memorable World Juniors experience.
 The tournament in Russia will run from December 26th, 2022 to January 5th, 2023.
 This is a hockey fan's trip of a lifetime that will also include great sightseeing, special events, souvenirs, gifts and many extras.